 What is a dental implant?

-Who can be a suitable candidate for implant?
+Who is a suitable candidate for implants?

 In general, any patient who lacks one or more teeth can go for it.
 Each case is evaluated clinically in part, to inform the patient of how many implants would be needed and if there are other treatments required and other details like what will be the cost of treatment is provided to the patient.
 However, there are cases in which the patient may not be a suitable candidate for dental implants.
 Your dentist will be able to tell you more about it after thorough check up.